raspberrypilearning/puzzle-room/en/step_5.md

 **Tip:** As the crosshair follows the mouse-pointer, make sure you stop your project before using the colour picker.
 --- /task ---

-Now it's time to create the asteroid.
+Now it's time to create the asteroids.

 --- task ---